-An employee who successfully completes a total of 120 hours of workshops, or multiple units thereof, that are super-vised, sponsored and/or sanctioned by the Personnel Officer may be given a salary increase equivalent to one (1) step for each 120-hour unit.
+An employee who successfully completes a total of 120 hours of workshops, or multiple units thereof, that are supervised, sponsored and/or sanctioned by the Personnel Officer may be given a salary increase equivalent to one (1) step for each 120-hour unit.

-No employee may receive more than one (1) step increase under this Sub-part in any one calendar year regardless of the number of workshops that he successfully completed.
-Employees who are employed on an intermittent basis are not eligible to receive this increase.

-- В. Upon determination of the department or activity head that such employee is eligible to receive a salary increase as provided for in this Sub-part, the department or activity head shall prepare, sign and submit a Notification of Personnel Action to the Personnel Officer for final approval. - The effective date of the increase under this Sub-part shall be on the first day of the following pay period after the approval of the Personnel Officer. - D. This increase shall not affect the anniversary date of the employee.
+- A. No employee may receive more than one (1) step increase under this Sub-part in any one calendar year regardless of the number of workshops that he successfully completed.
+Employees who are employed on an intermittent basis are not eligible to receive this increase. - B. Upon determination of the Chief Judge that such employee is eligible to receive a salary increase as provided for in this Sub-part, he shall prepare, sign and submit a Notification of Personnel Action to the Personnel Officer for final approval. - C. The effective date of the increase under this Sub-part shall be on the first day of the following pay period after the approval of the Personnel Officer. - D. This increase shall not affect the anniversary date of the employee.